georgi/shinmun/README.md

 * AJAX comment system with PHP JSON file storage
 * Integration of the WMD-Markdown Editor for comments

+### Quickstart

+Install the gem by typing:
+    gem install shinmun

+Issue the following commands and the output will go to the public
+folder:

+    cd example
+    ../bin/shinmun

 ### Writing Posts